shalamyansky/fb_regex/README.md

       , finish  integer  -- first position after the group in text );

 This is selective procedure, each row is one group.
-The procedure just parses string **groups** returned by procedure **match** onto separate rows.
+The procedure just parses string **groups** returned by procedure **matches** onto separate rows.

 **Matches and groups** procedures are designed to work in conjunction.
 You can control a result by standard SQL features.
 See а sample: